-- How do we handle incoming request that need to write then read?
+- How do we handle an incoming request that needs to write then read?
 For example, a POST request to register a user should return the created user, but dispatching the command then querying a projection wouldn’t work since projections are updated asynchronously.

 Those cases rarely happen in practice, and if they do, there are some workarounds.